Loading

 Modern Kamrup

 After Indian Independence in 1947, the Kamrup district maintained its form.
-The district was divided, beginning in 1983, and the original district is often called "Undivided Kamrup district".
+The district was divided, beginning in 1983, and the original district is occasionally called "Undivided Kamrup district".
 The Kamapitha, Sarkar Kamrup of 1639 and the Undivided Kamrup district from the Colonial as well as the Independent periods is today defined as the Kamrup.

 See also